humanmade/altis-dev-tools/docs/testing-with-codeception.md

 **Important notes:**

 - During acceptance tests, two processes (or more) are working in parallel:
-a.
-The test runner request, ie: Codeception process.
+  - The test runner request, ie: Codeception process.
-b.
-The browser session driven by `WPWebDriver`, ie: application process.
+  - The browser session driven by `WPWebDriver`, ie: application process.
 Both of those use different configurations and different running context / environment.
 And it'll save you time to distinguish between the two running processes/threads.

 [Read more on WPWebDriver module configuration](https://wpbrowser.wptestkit.dev/modules/wpwebdriver#configuration).